philip-paul-mueller/jax_to_dace/README.md

 There are some todos, use `grep -i todo` to get an overview.

 More global ones are:
-- Fix the call signature (currently we have to use `kwargs` instead of positional ones).
 - Fix the error with the type deduction, see `JaxprToSDFG._translateDType()`